Ladywood: Housing and land use

 The Ladywood ward combines areas of varying land-use, such that no generalisation is possible.
 There is the city centre (the economically valuable Central business district), the affluent Jewellery Quarter, and Broad Street areas which have become fashionable for "luxury flat" living, the Lee Bank area (now known as Park Central) which has been fully redeveloped, and there is the remainder of the ward, which is Ladywood itself (here referred to as "remainder Ladywood" – i.e., what is Ladywood itself) which is relatively economically impoverished.

 Most of "remainder Ladywood" was redeveloped during the 1960s, with decaying terraced slums being cleared to make way for new low-rise housing and high-rise flats.
 Although the newer homes were an improvement on their predecessors in terms of quality and sanitation, social problems became prevalent in much of the local area including car crime, drug dealing, anti-social behaviour and many of the other problems commonly associated with inner city areas across England.

 More than 20 multi-storey blocks of council flats were built around Ladywood during the 1960s and 1970s; however, six of them were demolished in the early 2000s.

 More recently there has been investment in physical improvements to the area.
 Some tower blocks have been either demolished or improved, not least with introduction of concierge or CCTV security systems.
 These and other such measures may have resulted in a reduction of antisocial behaviour.

 The area is served by 5 libraries; Spring Hill Library and Ladywood Library.

 Politics

-The ward is currently represented by two Labour councillors at the Birmingham City Council: Sir Albert Bore and Kath Hartley.
+The ward is currently represented by two Green Party councillors on Birmingham City Council: Siobhan Harper-Nunes and Raheem Humphreys.

-Ladywood Ward has adopted a "Committee Manager" and an "Interim Neighbourhood Manager".
-These are Kay Thomas and Sandra Lawrence respectively.
+Ladywood Ward has a "Committee Manager" and an "Interim Neighbourhood Manager".

+The parliamentary constituency of Birmingham Ladywood is represented by Labour MP Shabana Mahmood, who holds the position of Home Secretary in the current Labour Government.